J-RuriAugusto/SP_PharmaTrack/README.md

 # Pharmacy-Management-System
-The project aims to assist a pharmacy in managing its inventory, details of customers, employees and suppliers as well as keeping track of its purchases and sales.
+The project aims to assist a pharmacy in managing its inventory, and employees.
 It is a web-based application implemented using PHP with MySQL as the Database Management System.
 User Interface is designed using HTML5, CSS3 and JavaScript.

 # Getting Started